 Listen to the audio version.

 The U.S. victory in the Mexican War handed America a massive desert jackpot—territory stretching from Texas to California, big enough to rival the size of Western Europe.
 Settlers immediately asked, “When can I move in?”
-Southerners followed-up with: “...and can I bring my slaves?”
+Slaveholders followed up with: “…and can I bring my slaves?”

 For a long time California was mostly wilderness and Spanish missions—until James Marshall struck gold at Sutter’s Mill in 1848, setting off the biggest land rush in U.S. history.
 Within two years, California’s population exploded, and it applied for statehood—as a free state.

-Realistically, California joining as a free state didn’t threaten slavery’s survival—President Zachary Taylor was a slaveholder, and half the Supreme Court favored the South.
+Realistically, California joining as a free state didn’t threaten slavery’s survival—President Zachary Taylor was a slaveholder, and half the Supreme Court leaned Southern.
 But symbolically, it felt like the beginning of the end.
-Slavery was already outlawed across most of the world—Britain, Mexico, Canada, and even Haiti had moved on.
+Slavery was already outlawed across most of the western world—Britain, France, Mexico and Canada had moved on.
 The South saw the writing on the wall and panicked.

-Southern “fire-eaters” ranted about secession, warning that admitting California as free would destroy their way of life.
-The stage was set for another compromise—and another showdown over whether America’s future would be built on freedom or chains.
+Southern “fire-eaters” began talking about secession, warning that admitting California as free would destroy their way of life.
+Southern politicians in Congress refused to admit California unless a deal was made.

 Listen to the audio version.